Radio Marketing Professional Certification Seminar

 ENDORSED BY THE RADIO ADVERTISING BUREAU

 The Wisconsin Broadcasters Association Foundation (WBAF) offers a special broadcast marketing seminar to Wisconsin College students.
-The WBA Foundation has pledged its financial support for the ninth year so that a student can take advantage of the Radio Advertising Bureau’s (RAB) Certification program to become a Radio Marketing Professional (RMP).
+The WBA Foundation has pledged its financial support for the 13th year so that a student can take advantage of the Radio Advertising Bureau’s (RAB) Certification program to become a Radio Marketing Professional (RMP).
 The highly regarded RMP certification seminar, sponsored by the WBA Foundation, is presented in a two day format.
 No travel is involved.
 The seminar has been offered at UW-Madison, UW-Stevens Point, UW-River Falls, UW-Green Bay, UW-Oshkosh, UW-La Crosse, North Central Technical College in Wausau, Nicolet Area Technical College in Rhinelander and Appleton North High School.

 Even if students are not interested in sales or marketing, the seminar introduces them to the business portion of media and helps them understand how media sales relates to programming decisions, including those involving news and sports broadcasting.
 Since the beginning of the seminars in February 2007, 838 students have been certified as Radio Marketing Professionals.
 A total of 53 seminars have been offered through December, 2018.
 Twelve have been presented at Northcentral Technical College in Wausau, ten at UW-Oshkosh, nine at UW-Stevens Point, eight at UW-Madison, seven at UW-River Falls, three at Appleton North East, and West High Schools, two at UW-Green Bay, and one at UW-La Crosse and Nicolet Area Technical College in Rhinelander.

 THE BENEFITS: an opportunity to take the RMP exam on campus; a greatly reduced rate for the RMP course and exam.
 The WBAF underwrites the remainder of the cost; expert assistance with exam material from a veteran instructor; acquisition of RMP certification to add to a resume; additional broadcast marketing knowledge to supplement what is being taught in the college classroom; and if desired, the name of the student sent to stations around the state.
 Thanks to the generous financial support of the WBA Foundation, your cost for the two day seminar is only $20.
 This includes instruction, materials and the certification exam.
 Normal cost for the RMP is $339.